RaaggeeS/FashionYOLO/README.md

 # 3. Usage
 Used this dataset to train the YOLO model.
+The dataset was created using [**CreateDataset**](https://www.kaggle.com/code/raaggeesingh/createdataset) which can be executed on Kaggle.
+The YOLO has been trained on the smaller dataset using [**trainYOLO**](https://www.kaggle.com/code/raaggeesingh/trainyolo) which can be executed on Kaggle.

 # 4. Results
 * On testing with Val Dataset